FilimonovEugene/AWS-DDOS-russia/README.md

 5. If you need to re-create instances execute "terraform destroy" and then "terraform apply".

 # Troubleshooting
 - Syntax error: end of file unexpected (expecting "do"): Git on Windows may replace end of line symbol LF with CRLF which cause script execution error.
-To fix it execute in terminal "git config core.autocrlf false" and then clone repo from scratch.
+To fix it open file /modules/ec2/provisioning.sh in Notepad++, on the bottom panel on to the Right right click on the area Windows (CR LF) and select UNIX (LF) this should replace all CRLFs with LFs.
+Save the file and try to run "terraform apply" again.